nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: Finds all flashcards containing the tag `OEQ` (case-sensitive).
 Found flashcards will be listed out.

 1. Test Case 4: `find q/Sample t/OEQ t/General`<br>
-   Expected: Finds all flashcards containing the tags `OEQ` and `General` (case-sensitive) and keyword `Sample` (not-case sensitive) in its question.
+   Expected: Finds all flashcards containing the tags `OEQ` and `General` (case-sensitive) and keyword `Sample` (not case-sensitive) in its question.
 Found flashcards will be listed out.

 1. Other incorrect `find` commands to try: `find`, `find Something`, `find q/`, `find t/`<br>
    Expected: Error message will appear with instructions on how to use the `find` command.